 - Reducing potassium and phosphorus causes impairment of the kidneys and can not filter them.
 As a result, phosphorus and potassium build up in the blood.

 Herbal management in ayurvedic kidney shrinkage treatment includes the use of authentic herb-based medications.
-These ayurvedic medicines for kidney shrinkage are renal friendly and boosts kidney function.
+These ayurvedic medicines for kidney shrinkage are renal friendly and boost kidney function.
 Natural healing therapies provide relief from the complications and symptoms of kidney shrinkage.

 The bottom line is that Ayurveda treats kidney disease from its core using its natural healing system, which is effective and beneficial for the state of kidneys.